getodk/docs/aggregate-use.rst

 .. image:: /img/aggregate-use/add-form.*
    :alt: Image showing add form button.

-When you click on it a box will open asking for details of the form. `Form Definition` is required and `Media File(s)` is optional.
+When you click on it a box will open asking for details of the form. :guilabel:`Form Definition` is required and :guilabel:`Media File(s)` is optional.
 Choose the .xml file that will be used.
 You can also choose the appropriate media files for the form.

 .. image:: /img/aggregate-use/add-form-options.*
    :alt: Image showing add form options.